pinco227/top-mariage/README.md

 ### Features:
 - Contact form;
-- Customize step-by-step proccess with preview;
+- Customize step-by-step process with preview;
 - Admin panel for CRUD functionality of photos, products, announcements, text and header for every page.
+- Generates and emails invoice on purchase made.

 ### [DEMO](https://top-mariage.herokuapp.com/)